Thorold: History

 The first survey of Thorold, or Township 9 as it was known then, occurred in 1788.
-The earliest communities in what is now Thorold emerged at Beaverdams, DeCew Falls and St. Johns but, after the opening of the First Welland Canal in 1829, they were superseded by the new canal villages of Thorold, Allanburg and Port Robinson.
+The earliest communities in what is now Thorold emerged at Beaverdams, DeCew Falls and St. Johns.
 In 1846, the community had a population of about 1,000 and there were three churches or chapels and a post office.
 Various types of tradesmen worked here.
 Industry included two grist mills, a cement mill, a brewery and three wagon makers.
 There were seven taverns.

-Thorold, located on the brow of the Niagara Escarpment, soon became dominant and was incorporated as a village in 1850 and as a town in 1870.
+Thorold, located on the brow of the Niagara Escarpment, soon became dominant and was incorporated as a village in 1850.
+Its formation was linked to the creation of the First Welland Canal.
+The village experienced population growth as the canal became more developed.
+In 1875, Thorold became a town.

 When the Regional Municipality of Niagara was formed in 1970, the Town of Thorold expanded to include the former Thorold Township.
 In 1975, the town became incorporated as the City of Thorold.

 Thorold is also the location of the War of 1812 battle site, Beaverdams, where, on June 25, 1813, Colonel Charles Boerstler and his American troops were defeated by the British regulars and Caughnawaga Mohawks.

-Geography

-The city includes the neighbourhoods of Allanburg, Beaverdams, Confederation Heights, Port Robinson, St. Johns, Rolling Meadows, Thorold South and Turner's Corners.

-St. Johns was one of the first areas in the interior of Niagara Peninsula to be settled by Europeans.
-The first Europeans settled in the area about 1792, when a sawmill was built on St. Johns Creek, a tributary of the Twelve Mile Creek.
-It was one of only two mills in Niagara at the time.
-In 1804, St. Johns became home to the first free school in Upper Canada, housed in a single-room, wooden schoolhouse.
-By the time a post office was established in 1831, the community included a woollen factory, a tannery, a foundry, stores, and a number of mills.
-Eventually, the hydro power offered by the site became less of a commodity.
-As industry in surrounding towns grew, St. Johns' affluence declined.
+The 2021 Canadian census identified Thorold as the eighth-fastest growing municipality in Canada.